Disclaimer: We may receive a commission for products purchased through some links in this article.

 This audio interface is available with various input/output models:

-- 2 pristine award-winning XMAX-L solid-state mic preamps to capture every detail and make getting a great sound a breeze
+- Loaded with 2 pristine XMAX-L solid-state mic preamps to capture every detail.

-- 2 high-headroom instrument/line inputs to record guitar, bass, and your favorite line-level devices
+- Contains 2 high-headroom instrument/line inputs to record guitar, bass, and your favorite synths.

 When it comes to important home studio gear, a reliable pair of clear and accurate recording headphones will prove to be a helpful investment time and time again.